SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/ImportCodeList.png)

-## Exercise 2.1 Add Incidents Entity
+## Exercise 2.2 Add Incidents Entity
-Create the Incidents entity including its properties, annotations, and aspects.
+Create the Incidents entity including its properties and annotations.

 In the CDS Graphical Modeler, click **Add Entity**.
 Change the tile's title to **Incidents**.